elematic/heximal/packages/templates/README.md

 ### Extensibility

 Most template systems have built-in control-flow constructs like 'if' and 'repeat'.
-Stampino includes these too, but they are implemented as extensions called template handlers, just like user-provided handlers.
+Heximal Templates includes these too, but they are implemented as extensions called template handlers, just like user-provided handlers.

 Handlers are functions that implement this signature: